Learn about the Canadian State and the Arctic:

 Prof. P. Whitney Lackenbauer and I are writing the first systematic study of the creation and operation of Resolute, Mould Bay, Isachsen, Eureka and Alert.
 It will explore how diplomats, bureaucrats, and meteorological personnel from both countries collectively managed a truly bi-national project on the Canadian archipelago.
 Read more about the book on my Current Projects page.

-Daniel Heidt is a SSHRC Postdoctoral Fellow at the Frost Centre in Peterborough as well as the Centre on Foreign Policy and Federalism’s Research and Administration Manager.
+Daniel Heidt is the Project Manager for The Confederation Debates and the Research and Administration Manager at the Centre on Foreign Policy and Federalism.
 His research interests include Canadian political history, public history, as well as the intersections of Canadian-American relations, science, technology and the environment in the Arctic.
 He also co-founded Waterloo Innovations, a small business dedicated to developing research technologies and workflows.